wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Application tags and their values are encapsulated in an `ApplicationTags` object in your microservice's code.
 You specify a separate `ApplicationTags` object, with a separate set of tag values, for each microservice you instrument.
 The tags include information about the way your application is structured and deployed, so your code normally obtains tag values from a configuration file at runtime.
 The configuration file might be provided by the Wavefront SDK, or it might be part of a custom configuration mechanism that is implemented by your application.
 (Only SDKs with quickstart setup steps provide a configuration file.)

-**Note:** You can use an `ApplicationTags` object to store any additional custom tags that you want to associate with reported metrics or trace data.
+{% include note.html content="You can use an `ApplicationTags` object to store any additional custom tags that you want to associate with reported metrics or trace data." %}

 ### How Wavefront Uses Application Tags